damianhakert/damianhakert.github.io/source/posts/2016-09-20-cycle-analytics-feature-highlight.html.md

   - Median time from the first commit to creating the merge request

 \- **Test** (CI)
-  - Total test time for all commits/merges
+  - Median of the time CI takes to run every build for the related merge request

 \- **Review** (Merge Request)
-  - Median time from creating the merge request creation to merging it
+  - Median time from creating the merge request to merging it

 \- **Staging** (Continuous Deployment)
   - Median time from MR merge until deploy to production

 \- **Production** (Total)
-  - Sum of the above excluding Test (CI) time
+  - The time it takes between creating an issue and deploying the code to production
 </div>
 </div>